womogenes/python_chatroom_client/README.md

 1. Usernames may not contain any of these characters: `<> |.:;,!?()[]{}@#\%*/\\~='"`.
 2. Duplicate usernames are not allowed.
-3. Usernames may not be any of these keywords: "version", "keychars", "publicKey", "privateKey", "registeredIPs", "admins", or "users".
+3. Usernames may not be any of these keywords: "version", "keychars", "public_key", "private_key", "registeredIPs", "admins", or "users".

 One account per IP is our rule; we don't want people spamming accounts with one computer.
 The benefit of this system is that you get to log in on different computers while retaining the same username; also, you get to choose your username instead of having it forced upon you.